pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Work item: show details about the selected point

 Work item: add start + end point
-Work item: keep screen on via menu (in developer?)
 Work item: when clicking a link, open a new window in a browser!

+DONE 2025-08-06: Work item: keep screen on via menu (in developer for now?)

 DONE 2025-07-29: Work item: create user preferences including "don't use 3rd party maps".
 Includes hook to menu, save, restore